TerrainBento/terrainbento/docs/index.rst

 (:py:class:`~terrainbento.base_class.two_lithology_erosion_model.TwoLithologyErosionModel`)
 .

-Second, a set of :py:module:`Boundary Condition Handlers <terrainbento.boundary_handlers>` provide tools to set and modify boundary conditions during a model run.
+Second, a set of :py:mod:`Boundary Condition Handlers <terrainbento.boundary_handlers>` provide tools to set and modify boundary conditions during a model run.

-Third, a set of :py:module`Precipitators <terrainbento.precipitators>` permits alternative approaches to specifying spatially and temporally variable precipitation.
+Third, a set of :py:mod`Precipitators <terrainbento.precipitators>` permits alternative approaches to specifying spatially and temporally variable precipitation.

-Fourth, a set of :py:module:`Runoff Generators <terrainbento.runoff_generators>` allows for alternative approaches for converting rainfall into runoff.
+Fourth, a set of :py:mod:`Runoff Generators <terrainbento.runoff_generators>` allows for alternative approaches for converting rainfall into runoff.

 Fifth, we provide an initial set of landscape evolution models derived from the